 A Bachelor of Arts or Science degree with a Popular Music provides students with a comprehensive course of study focused on songwriting, music production, music performance, music theory, and popular music history and culture.
 It can also include preparation for music entrepreneurship through coursework in marketing, business, and law.
 Students choose from a variety of performance ensembles, including gospel choirs, a hip hop ensemble, and popular music combos, among others.
 They can use elective requirements to deepen their engagement with a variety of subjects, including music production, jazz, electronic music, and the history and culture of popular music.

 A degree concentration in Popular Music Studies requires approximately two years of music coursework with no audition or portfolio needed.
 Students can elect to take more music coursework to complete general elective requirements, and can take music courses for four years should they choose to.
 The School of Music and Dance is available to help each student choose or construct an appropriate advising track.
-For questions about this, students may contact either the Music Undergraduate Advisor or Associate Professor Toby Koenigsberg.
+For questions about this, students may contact either the Undergraduate Music Advisor or Popular Music Chair Toby Koenigsberg.

 What can I do with a degree in Popular Music Studies?

 School of Music and Dance scholarships and financial aid are available.
 For complete information about financial aid, including loans, see the Student Financial Aid and Scholarships section of the UO catalog.

 Take the Next Step

 Call us, email us, visit us or apply to the program.
 We’re here to answer your questions about how a degree in music composition can shape your future and positively impact your community.